bcherny/resume/coffee/main.coffee.md

 				title: 'Principal software architect'
 				description: 'Strategic planning software startup'
 				responsibilities: """
-					- Full design and implementation of a custom article publishing platform
+					- Designed and implemented a suite of strategic planning and performance review software
-					- Full design and implementation of strategic planning and performance review software
+					- Designed and implemented a custom article publishing platform for use by thousands of authors
-					- Creating a brand and corporate style
+					- Created the ForwardMetrics brand and corporate style
-					- Managing off-site developers, setting scope and ensuring requirements are met
+					- Managed off-site developers, setting scope and ensuring requirements were met
 				"""
 				skills: ['HTML', 'CSS', 'SASS', 'JavaScript', 'PHP', 'MySQL', 'Photoshop', 'Illustrator', 'FontCreator'] },{